Kyrgyzstan: Russian conquest

-Soviet Kyrgyzstan (1919–1991)
+Soviet Kyrgyzstan

 Soviet power was initially established in the region in 1919, and the Kara-Kyrgyz Autonomous Oblast was created within the Russian Soviet Federative Socialist Republic (SFSR).
 The phrase Kara-Kirghiz was used until the mid-1920s by the Russians to distinguish them from the Kazakhs, who were also referred to as Kirghiz.
 On 5 December 1936, the Kirghiz Soviet Socialist Republic was established as a constituent Union Republic of the Soviet Union.

 After the Russian Civil War, the period of the New Economic Policy (NEP), began, which lasted roughly to 1928.
 The Bolsheviks made an effort to establish a standardized tax system, with higher taxes for nomads to discourage the wandering livelihood and they divided the Central Asia region into five nation-states.
 Kyrgyzstan developed considerably in cultural, educational, and social life, literacy was greatly improved.
 Economic and social development also was notable.
-Under Stalin a great focus was put on Kyrgyz national identity, the Soviet state was fighting tribalism as its social organization based on patrilineal kinship contradicted the concept of the modern nation state.
-From the indigenous perspective described as a difficult and ambivalent process of nation-building, in a region that did not know national institutions or consciousness before.
+Under Stalin a great focus was put on Kyrgyz national identity.
+The Soviet state was fighting tribalism: its social organization based on patrilineal kinship contradicted the concept of the modern nation state.
+In a region that did not previously know national institutions or consciousness, the process of nation-building was, from the indigenous perspective, a difficult and ambivalent one.